najchris11/chronicle/README.md

 This script uses your stored credentials and refresh token to:
 - Refresh your access token automatically.
 - Check your current liked (saved) tracks.
-- Add any new liked songs (from the past day by default) to the current month’s playlist.
+- Add any new liked songs **from the last 26 hours** to the current month’s playlist.
+- Prevents duplicate additions by checking if a track is already in the monthly playlist.
+- Uses a **GitHub Secret (`LAST_RUN_TIMESTAMP`)** to track the last run time and avoid re-processing the same songs.
-- Playlists are named in the format `Month Year - Chronicle`.
+- Playlists are named in the format `Month Year - Chronicle`

 **Usage:**